pyta-uoft/pyta/docs/usage/configuration.md

 ## Providing Your Own Configuration Settings

 While PythonTA comes with its own default configuration settings, you can provide either a `dict` or the file name of the config file containing the configuration options you want to override.

-When providing your own configuration settings (either a `dict` or file), you just need to provide a minimal configuration file that contains only the configuration options you wish to override.
 PythonTA will use its default options for all other options.

+When providing your own configuration settings as a file, you just need to provide a minimal configuration file that contains only the configuration options you wish to override.
+The configuration file must be in the [TOML](https://toml.io/en/v1.0.0) file format.

 ### Sample Usage